cspenceret/Project1/Ansible/Web Install.md

 ```
 2. sudo docker start [Container_Name]

-3. sudo docker attach [Container_Name] to obtain a Docker shell
+3. sudo docker attach [Container_Name] to obtain a Docker shell.

+You are now connected to the Ansible Container shell.

 ### Web Ansible YAML Playbook
 Create a YAML playbook configuration file in the ansible container.
 For this project the file is located in /etc/ansible/ and named web_playbook.yml